godshivam/GeeksForGeeksScrapper/README.md

 # GeeksForGeeksScrapper
 Scrapes [GeeksForGeeks](http://www.geeksforgeeks.org) and creates html & PDF for chosen category along with syntax highlighting for the code.

+Just for a dummy PR for PyCon India

 ## Screenshots

 Example of articles of C category as html: